outpaddling/Coding-Standards/README.md

 capacity of external memory, due to simple size limits.
 This makes limiting memory use even more important for unified memory Macs.

+Lastly, if we can minimize memory use to the point where the cache hit ratio is very high, then unified memory has minimal benefit, since memory beyond the cache is seldom accessed.
+We can often make any computer perform as well as one with unified memory by minimizing memory use.

 ## Documentation

 1. Every library function has a man page.
 These can be generated from block